The Importance of Recognizing a Flat Head Early

 Seeing a specialist early establishes a baseline scan of your baby's head shape, which allows them to compare scans of your baby's head a few weeks or months later, depending on the severity of the flattening, to see if your child's head shape is improving over time.

 If your baby does need a helmet, we provide a type of helmet that wraps around the child’s head like a band.
 As the head grows, the band helps redirect growth to the flattened areas to reshape the skull.
-When your baby is younger and her head is growing the most, you may see better results with reshaping from a helmet.
+When your baby is younger and their head is growing the most, you may see better results with reshaping from a helmet.
 As babies get closer to their first birthday, head growth is naturally slower.

 How do the specialists know if my baby’s head is flat?